Rubee229/tq-dsl/README.md

 🔝 [↑ Back to Table of Contents](#table-of-contents)

-## 7.Open Source & Community Principles
+## 7. Open Source & Community Principles
 This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)

 You are free to use, modify, and share this teaching syntax with attribution and share-alike terms.